lmorg/murex/docs/commands/alter.md

 > If you require modifying a structure inside _murex_ config (such as http
 > headers) then you can use `config alter`.
 Read the config docs for reference.

+### -m / --merge

+Thus far all the examples have be changing existing keys.
+However you can also alter a structure by appending to an array or a merging two maps together.
+You do this with the `--merge` (or `-m`) flag.

+    » out: a\nb\nc -> alter: --merge / ([ "d", "e", "f" ])
+    a
+    b
+    c
+    d
+    e
+    f

 ## Detail

 ### Path